trilitech/tezos-developer-docs/docs/architecture/tokens.md

 - [FA1.2](./tokens/FA1.2) tokens are fungible tokens
 - [FA2](./tokens/FA2) tokens can be multiple types of tokens, including fungible and non-fungible tokens, and a single smart contract that follows this standard can create multiple types of tokens

-You can use templates for smart contracts adhering to these standards, instead of writing you own contract from scratch:
+You can use templates for smart contracts adhering to these standards, instead of writing your own contract from scratch:

 - For SmartPy templates, see [Tokens](https://smartpy.io/guides/tokens/) in the SmartPy documentation.
 - For LIGO templates, see the [`@ligo/fa`](https://packages.ligolang.org/package/@ligo/fa) package.